 A Historical View of the San Antonio Missions

 Today, the restored missions remain an active part of the community, still functioning as parish churches.
-Missions Concepcion, Espada and San Juan's churches belong to the Archdiocese of San Antonio.
-The church at Mission San José belongs to the Franciscan Order of Friars Minor, but all of the missions lie within the San Antonio Missions National Historical Park, owned by the National Park Service.
+Missions Concepcion, San Jose, Espada and San Juan's churches all belong to the Archdiocese of San Antonio, and all four missions lie within the San Antonio Missions National Historical Park , owned by the National Park Service.

 Excerpted from San Antonio Conservation Society Heritage Education Tours: Resource Material on Selected Historic Sites in San Antonio